KULeuven-COSIC/Panacea/README.md

 cargo test --release
 ```
 ### Special Instructions Mac computers with ARM Chips
-To build natively on Mac computers with ARM chips(M1, M2...), the Rust nightly toolchain (1.68 or above) must be used.
+To build natively on Mac computers with ARM chips (e.g., M1 and M2),
+the Rust nightly toolchain (1.68 or above) must be used.
 This can be installed by running
 ```
 rustup toolchain install nightly